eeshwar1/baby-tracking/README.md

 # Baby Tracking

-A small web app to tracking the daily events of a baby such as Wet and Dirty Diapers, and Feeding timings and durations
+A small web app to track the daily events of a baby such as Wet and Dirty Diapers, and Feeding timings and durations

 3 Docker containers are used